!Header Top Bar

 Pick Up Wand Toys

-Many kitties love playing with string toys.
-Just pick these up once you’ve finished playing.
-Fluffy could get entangled playing with a string toy when there’s no one around.
+Many kitties love playing with string toys, so make sure to play with your cat using these fun items.
+Just remember to pick these up once you’ve finished playing, as Fluffy could get entangled in a string toy when there’s no one around to supervise.

 Make It Routine